Configuration Guide

 -

-content: System prompt defining the assistant's persona and capabilities
+Markdown Body: System prompt defining the agent's persona and behavior

 Runtime Configuration